NikolasRaymundo/vitopel-ai-assistant/README.md

 The assistant:
 - Ingests technical documents of any type (PDF, Excel, Word, scanned images)
 - Extracts clean, searchable text (including OCR)
-- Classifies and chunks content using GPT-4
+- Classifies and chunks content using Google Gemini API
 - Stores it in a semantic vector database
 - Lets users ask questions in natural language (English or Portuguese)
 - Responds with **only** answers explicitly found in the documents, with: